 Map of Patrick Hamilton's life

 Over the course of the sixteenth century Scotland was to undergo a fundamental change in religion, and become a primarily Protestant country.
 For the next few centuries Catholicism was a minority religion in Scotland, and many of the Catholics that remained had to practise their religion in secret.

 The Modern Myth: the University of St Andrews

-It is said that if students do accidentally step on the initials they can counteract the effect of stepping on the PH by partaking in another St Andrews tradition, the May Dip.
-This involves swimming in the North Sea at around sunrise on the morning on 1 May.
+According to rumour, if students accidentally step on the initials they can counteract the effect of stepping on the PH by partaking in another St Andrews tradition, the May Dip.
+This means swimming in the North Sea at around sunrise on the morning on 1 May.